 - Virtual meetings are virtual classrooms; serious and appropriate classroom behavior is expected.
-Sit up and participate! - Screen name must be student's true first and last name. - Enter and remain in all virtual meetings with a blurred background.
-If student's device cannot support a blurred background, then a completely plain background is acceptable. - Dress appropriately, shirt and pants/shorts required, face visible.
-Clothing may not contain any inappropriate or distracting words or symbols (i.e. political content, alcohol/drug references, etc.) - Find a well-lit and quiet place with limited background noise/activity.
+Sit up and participate! - Screen name must be student's real name. - Dress appropriately, shirt and pants/shorts required, face visible. - Find a well-lit and quiet place with limited background noise/activity.
 Keep your mic on mute until you need to speak. - NO distracting behaviors on camera or in the background.
-No eating, no music, no antics, no hand signals, no memes etc. - At each teacher's discretion, students may be given a warning for distracting or rude behavior and may be removed if distractions continue. - Inappropriate/offensive behavior may result in immediate removal from virtual meeting and referral to the Dean's Office.
-Parent contact and additional consequences may follow. - Look into the camera when speaking. - Respond when called upon and make a good effort to ask questions, give feedback, engage and participate - o Wait your turn, be polite, - Stay in camera frame no pictures of the ceiling, etc. - Attend for the entire meeting period.
+No eating, no music, no antics, no hand signals, no memes etc. - At each teacher's discretion, students may be given a warning for distracting behavior and may be removed if distractions continue. - Inappropriate/offensive behavior may result in immediate removal from virtual meeting. - Look into the camera when speaking. - Respond when called upon and make a good effort to ask questions, give feedback, engage and participate - Wait your turn, be polite - Stay in camera frame no pictures of the ceiling, etc. - Attend for the entire meeting period.
 Virtual meeting attendance and behavior may count towards participation grades.
-Students leaving early without permission may be marked for an unexcused absence. - The virtual meeting may be recorded by the teacher only.
-Students may not use images of a virtual meeting without permission from the teacher.
+Rude/inappropriate behavior may result in parents being contacted.
+Being referred to the Deans will also result in parent contact.